Code-Institute-Submissions/Project_2-9/README.md

 To improve the gamification factor a bit, there is now an input field for the texts instead of the buttons.
 The context of the game does not take itself too seriously.
 The content of the game is produced by the author.
 The best way to try the game is in a web browser, not as a mobile version.
-The application is responsive but the recommendation is to use it not mobile, because it's complete text based.
+The application is responsive but the recommendation is to use it in the desktop version, not mobile because it's complete text based.

 ## Features: